top of page

 Like many people, my open water swimming journey started as an adult.
 I hadn't been a member of a swimming club as a child and hadn't been coached as an adult.
 I muddled my way through numerous open water swim events, loving the freedom and challenge of the outdoors but lacking any open water skills or efficient swimming technique.

-About 8 years ago, I sought some coaching which improved my stroke by lengthening it and working on my aerobic capacity, but I started getting shoulder pain when training for a 5km swim and had to take a year off swimming and competing.
+I then sought some coaching which improved my stroke by lengthening it and working on my aerobic capacity, but I started getting shoulder pain when training for a 5km swim and had to take a year off swimming and competing.
 You just think shoulder pain is part of being a competitive swimmer....when you don't know any better!

-I also completed the Level 1 Triathlon Coaching course, as I thought this may be more appropriate for open water swimming.
+I also completed the Level 1 BTF Triathlon Coaching course, as I thought this may be more appropriate for open water swimming.
 I really enjoyed learning about coaching the three sports and the transition phases, despite not being a runner or cyclist myself due to a congenital knee condition.
-I have subsequently coached adult swim sessions at Crawley Triathlon Club for a few years and Junior Triathlon training with KidsTriUK and I currently coach Open Water Skills to adults and children at WeirWood Reservoir.
+I have coached adult swim sessions at Crawley Triathlon Club and Junior Triathlon training with KidsTriUK and I currently coach Open Water Skills to adults and children at WeirWood Reservoir.
 I continued seeking more knowledge about efficient swimming and trained as a Total Immersion coach and then more recently learnt more in-depth knowledge of human joint mechanics and how to assess and teach with this knowledge with Swim Mastery.

-Your pool-based sessions will be held in a 9mx4m private pool which is 1.2m deep throughout, so no deep end for children or newer swimmers to worry about.
+Your pool-based sessions will be held in a 9mx4m private pool which is 1.2m deep throughout, so no deep end for nervous swimmers to worry about.
 This is the perfect length pool when working on technique in a highly focused way.